-1413.
-To make institutional investors' acceptance of the Code transparent, the Council expects institutional investors who accept the Code to:

-publicly disclose on their website their intention to accept the Code and information that are required to be disclosed by the principles, including guidance, of the Code, including the policy on how they fulfill the stewardship responsibilities and, if they do not comply with some of the principles, including guidance, an explanation of the reason;
+- 13. To make institutional investors' acceptance of the Code transparent, the Council expects institutional investors who accept the Code to: - publicly disclose on their website: - their intention to accept the Code; and - disclosure items based on the principles, including guidance, of the Code as below: - specific information that is required to be disclosed by the principles, including guidance, of the Code, such as the policy on how they fulfill the stewardship responsibilities; and

-- annually review and update the disclosed information and publicly disclose such update if it takes place; and - notify the Financial Services Agency of the address of their website (the URL) used to disclose the information above.
+- (ii) if they do not comply with some of the principles, including guidance, an explanation of the reason; - annually review and update the disclosed information and publicly disclose such update if it takes place; and - notify the Financial Services Agency of the address of their website (the URL) used to disclose the information above.